 For a long time, Caspian Sea caviar from the Beluga, Osetra or Sevruga sturgeon was the only accepted type of caviar in the market.
 Today, the definition has expanded both semantically and geographically.
-Caviar is now farmed and harvested not only in Russia and Iran, but also in many different — and surprising — parts in the world, like Bulgaria, France, California, and even Uruguay.
+This delicacy is now farmed and harvested not only in Russia and Iran, but also in many different — and surprising — parts in the world, like Bulgaria, France, California, and even Uruguay.

 Types of Caviar: Traditional Sturgeon Caviars

-The most luxurious caviar in the world, Beluga caviar from the huso huso sturgeon is the epitome of culinary sophistication.
+The most luxurious caviar in the world, Beluga from the huso huso sturgeon is the epitome of culinary sophistication.
 With large, pearlescent eggs, of a light glistening grey, Beluga is prized for its smooth, buttery texture, and a rich and subtle flavor that melts in the mouth.

 Sometimes confused or mislabeled as Sevruga, this smallish caviar comes from Sterlet sturgeon, Acipenser ruthenus.
-Sterlet caviar is light to dark grey, with small grains that have an intense flavor.
+Sterlet is light to dark grey, with small grains that have an intense flavor.

+This is another contender when looking to substitute the classic Caspian sturgeon.
 Hackleback comes from the American Shovelnose sturgeon, a fish found in Mississippi River.
-Similar to the Sevruga caviar both in the size and texture of its eggs, Hackleback has small firm eggs that are a dark brown to black.
-Hackleback sturgeon has the smooth and delicate flavor of a Caspian sturgeon caviar, but milder and with a little extra nutty punch.
+Like the Sevruga both in the size and texture of its eggs, Hackleback has small firm eggs that are dark brown to black.
+Hackleback sturgeon has the smooth and delicate flavor of Caspian sturgeon, but milder and with a little extra nutty punch.

 Types of Caviar: Other Caviars & Roes

 Salmon (Salmon Roe)